dotnet/orleans/src/Documentation/Runtime-Implementation-Details/Runtime-Tables.md

 There is also a special row in this table, called membership version row, with the following columns:

 1. *PartitionKey* - deployment id.
-2. *RowKey* - "VersionRow" costant string
+2. *RowKey* - "VersionRow" constant string
 3. *DeploymentId*
 4. *MembershipVersion* - the latest version of the current membership configuration.